polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 The proposed changes are backwards compatible in general, but additional care must be taken by waiting for at least `2/3 + 1` validators to upgrade.
-Validators that have not upgraded will not back candidates using the new descriptor format and will also initiate disputes against.
+Validators that have not upgraded will not back candidates using the new descriptor format and will also initiate disputes against these candidates.

 ### Relay chain runtime

 The first step is to remove collator signature checking logic in the runtime, but keep the node side collator signature checks.

-The runtime must be upgraded to the new primitives before any collator or node is allowed to use the new candidate receipts format.
+The runtime must be upgraded to support the new primitives before any collator or node is allowed to use the new candidate receipts format.

 ### Validators

 To ensure a smooth launch, a new node feature is required.
 The feature acts as a signal for supporting the new candidate receipts on the node side and can only be safely enabled if at least `2/3 + 1` of the validators are upgraded.
 Node implementions need to decode the new candidate descriptor once the feature is enabled otherwise they might raise disputes and get slashed.

-Once enabled, the validators will skip checking the collator signature when processing the candidate receipts and verify the `CoreIndex` and `SessionIndex` fields if present in the receipt.
+Once the feature is enabled, the validators will skip checking the collator signature when processing the candidate receipts and verify the `CoreIndex` and `SessionIndex` fields if present in the receipt.

 No new implementation of networking protocol versions for collation and validation is required.